Enhancing deep neural networks with morphological information: Neural networks with morphological features

 \subsection{Named entity recognition models}

-In the NER task, we use two baseline neural networks (LSTM and BERT), and the same two models with additional morphological information: POS tag embeddings and universal feature embeddings.
+In the NER task, we use two baseline neural networks (LSTM and BERT) and the same two models with additional morphological information: POS tag embeddings and universal feature embeddings.
 The baseline models and their enhancements are displayed in Figure~\ref{fig:ner_models}.

-The first baseline model (left-hand side of \Cref{fig:ner_models}) is a unidirectional (left-to-right) LSTM model, which takes as an input a sequence of tokens, embedded using $300$-dimensional fastText embeddings \citep{bojanowski2017enriching} which are particularly suitable for morphologically rich languages as they work with subword inputs\footnote{The precomputed embeddings are available at \href{https://fasttext.cc/docs/en/crawl-vectors.html}{https://fasttext.cc/docs/en/crawl-vectors.html}.}.
-For each input token, its LSTM hidden state is extracted and passed through the linear layer to compute its NER score (probability for each of the four NER labels).
+The first baseline model (left-hand side of \Cref{fig:ner_models}) is a unidirectional (left-to-right) LSTM model, which takes as an input a sequence of tokens, embedded using $300$-dimensional fastText embeddings \citep{bojanowski2017enriching}.
+These embeddings are particularly suitable for morphologically rich languages as they work with subword inputs\footnote{The precomputed embeddings are available at \href{https://fasttext.cc/docs/en/crawl-vectors.html}{https://fasttext.cc/docs/en/crawl-vectors.html}.}.
+For each input token, its LSTM hidden state is extracted and passed through the linear layer to compute its tag probabilities.

-The second baseline model (right-hand side of \Cref{fig:ner_models}) is the multilingual BERT model (the base cased variant).
+The second baseline model (right-hand side of \Cref{fig:ner_models}) is the cased multilingual BERT base model (bert-base-multilingual-cased).
 In our experiments, we follow the sequence tagging approach suggested by the authors of BERT~\citep{devlin2019-bert}.
-Here, the input sequence is prepended with a special token [CLS] and passed through the BERT model.
-The output of the last BERT hidden layer is passed through the linear layer to obtain the predictions for NER labels.
+The input sequence is prepended with a special token [CLS] and passed through the BERT model.
+The output of the last BERT hidden layer is passed through the linear layer to obtain the predictions for NER tags.

-Both baseline models (LSTM and BERT) are enhanced with the same morphological information: POS tag embeddings and universal feature embeddings for each of the input tokens.
-We embed the POS tags using $15$-dimensional embeddings.
-For each of the $23$ universal features used (we omitted the \textit{Typo} feature, as the version of the POS tagger we used did not annotate this feature), we constructed $15$-dimensional embeddings.
-We computed the POS tags and morphological features using the Stanza~\citep{qi2020stanza} system in the universal dependencies mode.
+Both baseline models (LSTM and BERT) are enhanced with the same morphological information: POS tag embeddings and universal feature embeddings for each input token.
+We embedded the POS tags using $5$-dimensional embeddings.
+For each of the $23$ universal features used (we omitted the \textit{Typo} feature, as the version of the used tagger did not annotate this feature), we independently constructed $3$-dimensional embeddings, meaning that we obtained a $69$-dimensional universal embedding.
+We embedded the features independently due to a large number of their combinations and treated them equally in the DP and CF experiments.
+We selected the size of the embeddings based on the results of preliminary experiments on Slovene and Estonian languages.
+We automatically obtained the POS tags and morphological features using the Stanza system \citep{qi2020stanza}.
 In the enhanced architectures, we included another linear layer before the final linear classification layer to model possible interactions.